admin-ll55/block_highlighter/README.md

 # Block Highlighter
-A data pack that allows you to highlight blocks in Minecraft 1.13.1.
+A data pack that highlights pre-defined blocks in Minecraft 1.13.1.

 # Usage
 Get the magic sticks: